ukmac/ukmac.github.io/content/post/2015-07-26-how-do-you-backup-your-digital-data/index.md

 ---
 date: "2015-07-26T00:00:00Z"
-title: How do you backup your digital data ?
+title: "How do you backup your digital data ?"
 categories:
 - Apple
 keywords: backblaze backups backup trial onedrive dropbox